Aji Pineapple Peppers – A Productive and Tasty Chili

 Aji Pineapple Seeds and Plants

-Compared to some of our other baccatum plants, the aji pineapple plant was much more compact.
+Compared to some of our other C. baccatum plants, the aji pineapple plant was also much more compact.
 It remained fairly small, about 1.5 feet tall and 2 feet wide.
 In contrast, our aji fantasy plant grew over 3 feet tall and wide, sprawling across the garden in all directions.

-More baccatum peppers:
+Other C. baccatum peppers:

 I received 3 aji pineapple plants this past Spring from a restaurant owner friend of mine.
 While I know this pepper is absolutely the aji pineapple, my plants grew 3′ tall amd 4′ in diameter.
 Also, my peppers are 2x the heat of any serrano I’ve ever eaten.
 Perhaps it’s my soil, climate, etc..
 I live in central N. Carolina and have a 3000 sf fenced garden where my wife (she has the green thumb) and I grow a year’s worth of produce for us every year.